Golf Tutorials

 Lifespan: 3-6 holes on average.

 These players rely on absolute consistency.
-They need an to launch at a precise angle, with an optimal an, and react an a an spin around the an.
-A slight scuff picked up from an aggressive a shot is a for a to a the an out of a.
-At this a, a a is an a.
-It's not a a of a good and bad a.
-An a an be seen as an't doing its a, an it's a.
+They need the ball to launch at a precise angle, with optimal spin, and react predictably around the greens.
+A slight scuff picked up from an aggressive wedge shot is enough for pros to retire the ball.
+At this level, precision is paramount.
+It's not a matter of good and bad balls.
+Even a slight imperfection can be seen as not doing its job, so it's retired.

 For the Avid Mid-Handicapper (10-20 Handicap)